GENIVI/meta-ivi/README.md

 URI: git://git.yoctoproject.org/poky
 branch: master
-revision: HEAD
+revision: d9b7d6b4cd6b959b3998ddfec9775b64ffa61fe0

 URI: git://git.openembedded.org/meta-openembedded
 branch: master
-revision: HEAD
+revision: 83448c4b318ce60a54aae24a9a247456fa94caaf

+Using the above git sha's and master meta-ivi, bitbaking excalibur-image is known to work (the excalibur-image build is Genivi 3.0 compliant).
+For creating specific Genivi compliant images, please make sure you git checkout on the desired meta-ivi branch and follow the build instructions located in the README.md file.

 Build a QEMU (ARMv7a) image including GENIVI P1 components
 ----------------------------------------------------------

-You can build an QEMU image including GENIVI P1 components using the following steps:
+You can build a QEMU image including GENIVI P1 components using the following steps:

 1. Run the following command: $ source poky/oe-init-build-env